intel-iot-devkit/reference-implementation/face-access-control/README.md

     ./install_GUI.sh

 When prompted, install as the root user or as a user with root permissions.
 The rest of the guide assumes you will install the
-Intel® CV SDK under the default location.
+Intel® Computer Vision SDK Beta R3 under the default location.

 After installation, don't forget to source the CV SDK environment variables: